william-shere/WebGLDeveloperTools/README.md

 # WebGLDeveloperTools

 A small repository containing a few useful WebGL developer tools.

-Intended to be used as an ES6 module.
+Forked from [https://github.com/KhronosGroup/WebGLDeveloperTools](), this branch adds a `package.json` to allow the library to be used with standard dependency management tools eg. [Yarn](https://yarnpkg.com/) and a Typescript style type defintions file.

 Releases: